forcedotcom/cli/releasenotes/README.md

   For the list of features we announced in the beta, see [these release notes](https://help.salesforce.com/s/articleView?id=release-notes.rn_tools_afdx_nga_beta.htm&release=260&type=5).
 Since the beta announcement, we've added or improved the following features:
   - **Agentforce Vibes Rules for Agent Script**: Agentforce Vibes now includes a global rule for coding Agent Script files.
   - **Improved Agent Preview**: Previewing an agent now works the same regardless of how you started the conversation (using an Agent Script file or a published agent.)
 Previously you had to configure additional security using a connected app to preview a published agent.
-  - **Programmatic Agent Preview**: Preview an agent programmatically, without starting an interactive session, with these four new CLI commands; this feature is particularly useful when you want an agent to test your agent.
+  - **Programmatic Agent Preview**: (Beta) Preview an agent programmatically, without starting an interactive session, with these four new CLI commands; this feature is particularly useful when you want an agent to test your agent.
     - `agent preview start`:     Start a programmatic agent preview session.
     - `agent preview send`:      Send a message to an existing agent preview session.
     - `agent preview sessions`:  List all known programmatic agent preview sessions.